snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 Data format is as follows: filename.jpg angle,year-mm-dd hr:min:sec:millisec

 ### 📩 Packages Installation
-Use `pip install -r requirements.txt` command to install packages in one go.
+Use the `pip install -r requirements.txt` command to install packages in one go.
-You can also use conda to get rid of any version provblems.
+You can also use conda to get rid of any version problems.

 ### 📰 Generic Description
 An autonomous car (also known as a driverless car, self-driving car, and robotic car) is a vehicle that is capable of sensing its environment and navigating without human input.
 Autonomous cars combine a variety of techniques to perceive their surroundings, including radar, laser light, GPS, odometry, and computer vision.
 Advanced control systems interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.